ikuehl/KAScriptLib/README.md

 - reading JSON configuration files
 - writing JSON files
+- a minimal unit test framework let you write test cases with assertions.

+Going to be implemented soon:
 - logging with timestamp and to files
 - Accessing environment variables
 - Executing queries in the model database